 - Herbert Hoover

-This statement, nearly four decades old, is robust, containing the essential ingredients that characterize the Hoover Institution of today.
+This statement, nearly five decades old, is robust, containing the essential ingredients that characterize the Hoover Institution of today.
 The pervading analytic demeanor present at the Institution emphasizes freedom (economic, political, individual) in the ultimate pursuit of prosperity and peaceful security, with skepticism of an ever-expanding role of government in the affairs of society.

 The Institution's overarching purpose is to